stadiamaps/flutter_map_demo/README.md

 ## Getting Started

+You *will* need to set an API key in [main.dart](lib/main.dart) before running the app.
+You can sign up for a free Stadia Maps API key via our [Client Dashboard](https://client.stadiamaps.com/).
+Otherwise, run it like any other Flutter app.

 This project is a starting point for a Flutter application, but is by no means a comprehensive guide to all there is to know about Flutter Map.
 Please refer to the project (linked above) and the following resources for getting started with Flutter.

-NOTE: You *will* need to set an API key in [main.dart](lib/main.dart).
-You can sign up for a free Stadia Maps API key via our [Client Dashboard](https://client.stadiamaps.com/).

 - [Lab: Write your first Flutter app](https://docs.flutter.dev/get-started/codelab)
 - [Cookbook: Useful Flutter samples](https://docs.flutter.dev/cookbook)